14: Hunter Hartley, Hunter Hartley

 “That’s what I think is in there.
 Why else would they act like this?”

-“You told me just yesterday that you don’t think that there’s anything in there and that this is all a fake operation to run diversion from a real operation,” I said.
+“You told me just yesterday that you don’t think that there’s anything in there, and that this is all a fake operation to run diversion from a real operation,” I said.

-“Did I?” he asked and scratched the back of his head.
-“Man, that was a long day.
-I guess it could be nothing, but I was probably just pullin’ your leg.
-That would be a lot of money and work just for a diversion.”
+“Did I?” he asked, and scratched the back of his head.
+“I guess it could be nothing, but I was probably just pullin’ your leg.
+That would be a lot of money and work for just a diversion.”

 “That’s what I thought, too,” I replied.

-Unlikely considering how badly the gamerunners wanted me to get my hands on it.
-“Haha, could be!”
+Unlikely, considering how badly the gamerunners wanted me to get my hands on it.
+“Haha!
+Could be!”
 I replied.

 I wish Hunter was collecting the envelope for himself.
-It would be a lot easier to break into his cabin and steal it or find if he had an office somewhere, since I already knew him.
+It would be a lot easier to break into his cabin and steal it, or find if he had an office somewhere, since I already knew him.
 Whoever he was giving it to was an unknown unknown.

 “Oh, here’s my stop.
 Told you it was on the way,” he said.

-“I mean, I don’t know where we’re going so I can’t tell if it’s on the way, but I believe you,” I replied.
+“I mean, I don’t know where we’re going, so I can’t tell if it’s on the way, but I believe you,” I replied.

 He smirked.
-“You’re funny Mike.
+“You’re funny, Mike.
 They’ll like that,” he said.
-Then he walked up to a mailbox-like container attached to the building we were in front of and dropped the envelope in.
+Then he walked up to a mailbox-like container attached to the building we were in front of, and dropped the envelope in.

-Yeah, that’s the point, Hunter.
+[Sharply.] …Yeah, that’s the point, Hunter– [Nonchalantly.]
 “Yeah, that would suck,” I said.
 “A lot of work if there’s nothing hiding in there.”

 “Yeah, they keep to themselves.
 Or they keep to not-us, at least.
 I haven’t ever seen any of them either,” Hunter said.